 Provide students who have limited or no work experience the opportunity to develop soft and hard skills through Pre-ETS

-TVRC must also:
+The VR counselor must also:

-obtain a copy of the IEP or Section 504 plan to help with transition-planning activities;
+obtain a copy of the most recent IEP or Section 504 plan to help with transition-planning activities;

+When an IEP or Section 504 plan is not available, document that in a case note.
+This may occur when a student is not receiving services in one of these programs while in public school, has not yet started the process, or is enrolled in an educational setting that does not formally provide them (e.g. homeschool, private school)

 document in ReHabWorks (RHW) whether the student has an IEP or Section 504 plan; and